The continuum limit of some products of random matrices associated with renewing flows: Introduction

 To clarify the meaning of Equation (\ref{jacobian}): the order in which the $d$ products appear is important, but the order in which the terms in each product are multiplied is not because, for $i$ fixed, the $e^{\delta t \xi_{ij} N_{ij}}$, $j \ne i$, commute amongst themselves.

-A particular feature of the products we consider is the fact, proved in Appendix \ref{propositionAppendix}, that the $\xi_{ij}$ are {\em independent}.
+It is proved in Appendix \ref{propositionAppendix} that the $\xi_{ij}$ are {\em independent}.
 We are thus led to studying certain products

-of random independent and identically-distributed matrices with a particular structure: each $g_n$ is itself a product of random independent triangular matrices of unit determinant and hence belongs to the Lie group $\text{SL}(d,{\mathbb R})$--- a consequence of the fact that the velocity field defined by Equation (\ref{velocityField}) is divergence-free.
+of random independent and identically-distributed matrices with a particular structure: Firstly, the $g_n$ have unit determinant; this is a consequence of the fact that the velocity field defined by Equation (\ref{velocityField}) is divergence-free.
+Secondly, because of the way we chose to discretise the dynamical system, each $g_n$ is itself a product of random independent triangular matrices; this will facilitate the analysis to follow.